FTTE: Enabling Federated and Resource-Constrained Deep Edge Intelligence

 \section{Experiments \& Results}

-\textbf{Implementation Details: } For parameter selection, pre-trained models are used and they are optimized for a memory budget, $M_{min}=64$ on TinyImageNet assuming that local data at the clients is private.
+\textbf{Implementation Details: } For parameter selection, pre-trained models are used and they are optimized for a memory budget, $M_{min}=64$ MB on TinyImageNet assuming that local data at the clients is private.
+The parameter-selection step involves evolutionary search, which is theoretically expensive.
+However in practice, this takes only a few minutes on a GPU and we assume that the server is resource-abundant.
+Additionally, this step is only performed once before the start of the federated training.
 The memory budget depends on the devices in the real-world network.
 Downstream datasets are - Oxford-IIIT Pet \cite{oxford-iiit}, CIFAR-10 \cite{krizhevsky2009learning}, Oxford Flowers \cite{Nilsback08}, and Skin Cancer diagnosis\cite{9121248}.
 To model data heterogeneity, training data is partitioned across clients using a Dirichlet distribution \cite{tenison2023gradient} with $\alpha \in \{100000, 0.1\}$, representing IID and Non-IID distributions respectively.
 Experiments use — MobileNetV2\cite{sandler2019mobilenetv2invertedresidualslinear}, MCUNet\cite{lin2020mcunettinydeeplearning}, and ProxylessNAS\cite{cai2019proxylessnasdirectneuralarchitecture} - models that are widely adopted in edge and IoT research.

-Unless otherwise mentioned, all experiments simulate a network of 100 clients with $\alpha=1.0$, and randomly chosen 50\% stragglers and delays of upto 30 seconds.
+Unless otherwise mentioned, all experiments simulate a network of 100 clients with Dirichlet $\alpha=1.0$ representing a moderately heterogenous data distribution, and randomly chosen 50\% stragglers and delays of upto 30 seconds.
 Most experiments consider FedAVG or SyncFL as the baseline as other baselines often fail to achieve target accuracy of FTTE as shown in Table\ref{iid}.
 SGD with learning rate 0.1, 3 local epochs, and a batch size of 8 are used for local updates.
 FedBuff and FTTE use a buffer size of 10 as recommended in \cite{nguyen2022federatedlearningbufferedasynchronous}.
-Note that FTTE is modular and can be readily integrated with advanced techniques such as quantization for further resource savings or with techniques like differential privacy and secure aggregation for added privacy, or with recent state-of-the-art FL algorithms to leverage their benefits in heterogeneity, optimization stability, or robustnes.
+Note that FTTE is modular and can be readily integrated with advanced techniques such as quantization for further resource savings or with techniques like differential privacy and secure aggregation for added privacy, or with recent state-of-the-art FL algorithms to leverage their benefits in heterogeneity, optimization stability, or robustness.
 Additionally, adaptive optimizers \cite{reddi2021adaptivefederatedoptimization} showed similar results as non-adaptive optimizers presented in this section.
+We also implement FTTE on a real resource constrained federated network of four Raspberry Pis and the results indicate its real-world deployability.
 The repository will be open-sourced on acceptance.